wayneg123/beanie-mongoengine-compat/docs/tutorial/relations.md

 ### On-demand fetch

 If you don't use prefetching, linked documents will be presented as objects of the `Link` class.
+This `Link` object internally holds the `ObjectId` of the referenced document rather than a `DBRef` instance.

 You can fetch them manually afterwards.